MarcusDLG/MuralFinder/README.md

 # SDG Console template

+## Photo Attribution

+-hero : Photo by Seyi Ariyo on Unsplash

+## Details

 This is the template app SDG uses to start off learning C# and .NET

 ## What is does